stockton-stem/stockton-stem-badge/README.md

 http://www.microchip.com/mplab/compilers

 This is a proprietary compiler from MicroChip designed for their 8-bit PIC series.
-It integates effortlessly with the MPLAB-X IDE.
+It integrates effortlessly with the MPLAB-X IDE.
 It is available for Linux, MacOS X and for Windows.
 There are several XC compilers available on the _Downloads_ tab, for this project _MPLAB XC8_ is required.